NicolasGrosjean/Paradox_localization_utils/README.md

 ### Extract existing translation

 #### Limits
-The target is EUIV or sooner whereas the souce can be CK2/Vic2 or EUIV and sooner.
+The target is EUIV or sooner whereas the source can be CK2/Vic2 or EUIV and sooner.

 #### Usage
 ```